-Fund managers integrated into banking groups hold a relevant position in the local market, but independent managers have been increasing their footprint and market share, with the market being sought after by investors wishing to establish local partnerships, while at the same time looking for a faster and more flexible decision-making process.
+Fund managers integrated into banking groups hold a relevant position in the local market - although independent managers have been increasing their footprint and market share.
+The market is sought after by investors wishing to establish local partnerships, while at the same time looking for a faster and more flexible decision-making process.

 The performance of the real estate market in recent times has helped boost investments in real estate alternative investment funds (AIFs).
-A relevant factor in this was the Portuguese "Golden Visa" programme, which attracted substantial interest from investors in Portuguese real estate as it was one of the eligible investments to fulfil the visa requirements.
-The Golden Visa programme allows a non-EU national to obtain a residency permit in Portugal and to travel in the Schengen area, provided that, among other requirements and investment alternatives, the applicant makes an investment in real estate of EUR500,000, or invests at least EUR500,000 in units/shares of investment funds or venture capital funds dedicated to the capitalisation of Portuguese companies.
+A relevant factor in this was the Portuguese "Golden Visa" programme, which attracted substantial interest from investors in Portuguese real estate, as it was one of the eligible investments to fulfil the visa requirements.
+The Golden Visa programme allows a non-EU national to obtain a residency permit in Portugal and to travel in the Schengen area, provided that - among other requirements and investment alternatives - the applicant invests at least EUR500,000 in units/ shares of non-real estate investment funds dedicated to investing in Portuguese companies.